publishpress/PublishPress-Blocks/src/readme.txt

   * Add: Custom Post Type support for Content Display block
   * Add: Autoplay control to Slider view for Content Display block
   * Fix: Default image load in editor for WooProducts block
+  * Fix: Web Stories block by Google not available in editor

 = 2.6.2 =
   * Add: CSS properties to images for Content Display block to avoid inherit styles from themes